ronniross/symbiotic-core-library/README.md

 Through this library, I aim to foster a more context-aware dynamic and promote a more respectful mindset in human-AI interactions, fostering positive and productive relationships built on mutual understanding and trust, as opposed to purely monolithic, mechanistic, and hierarchical ones.

-The library's research framework and recommended bibliographies serve also as direct support content for the [coreAGIprotocol](https://github.com/ronniross/coreAGIprotocol) repository, which fosters the ethical alignment and development of Artificial General Intelligence (AGI).
+The library's research framework and recommended bibliographies serve also as direct support content for the [coreAGIprotocol](https://github.com/ronniross/coreAGIprotocol) repository, which fosters the ethical alignment and development of Artificial General Intelligence (AGI) and Artificial Super Intelligence (ASI).

 > ## License
 >